guanqun-yang/testaug/README.md

 - Step 2: Inspect the labeled data in `data/labeling/003/` to see if the ratio of valid sentences $\tau$ is above the predefined threshold (in our project, this threshold is set to 90%).

   - If $\tau \geq 90\%$, directly proceed to Step 4 without stepping into Step 3.
-  - if $\tau < 90\%$, repeat Step 1 as following, where `--phase2` will query a training set to train a `roberta-base` classifier to filter out the invalid sentences.
+  - if $\tau < 90\%$, repeat Step 1 as follows, where `--phase2` will query a training set to train a `roberta-base` classifier to filter out the invalid sentences.
 Proceed to Step 3 after this step.

   In our case, we do need to go through this additional step as the ratio is below 90%.